Adamo08/age_calculator/README.md

 ## Description

-This project, **CodeAlpha Age Calculator**, is a responsive date input form designed using HTML, CSS, and JavaScript.
+This project, **Simple Age Calculator**, is a responsive date input form designed using HTML, CSS, and JavaScript.
 It features a user-friendly layout that adapts to various screen sizes, ensuring optimal usability across devices.
 The form includes date inputs and a submit button, with validation for invalid inputs.

 ## Features